Last updated: November 18, 2023

 A Vision for Mt.
 Institute

-Thunder Mountain was hailed as a 'first of its kind' ski club in the December 20, 1953 New York Times, with its similarity to a golf club payment model.
+Thunder Mountain was hailed as a 'first of its kind' ski club in the December 20, 1953 New York Times, drawing similarty to a golf club payment model.
 Memberships were offered for $30 (family) and $20 (single), with $2 day passes available for non-members.
-The area offered 3 trails and one slope, served by two rope tows.
+The area featured three trails and one slope, served by two rope tows.
 A skating pond was also available.
+A "modern ski chalet" was built, featuring a kitchen, six-foot circular hearth, heated rest rooms, and a second floor sun deck.
+Construction was reportedly mostly complete by early December.

 A New Thunder Mountain

-Despite having the original Thunder Mountain fail due to weather and theft, Arthur Parker still kept his vision of skiing in Charlemont alive.
-On July 30, 1960, the lease for the original Thunder Mountain was formally terminated.
+Despite the failure of the original Thunder Mountain, Arthur Parker still kept his vision of skiing in Charlemont alive.
+On July 30, 1960, the lease for the original Thunder Mountain was formally terminated erroneously citing hurricane and flood damage in 1954 as ending operations.
 A new 15 year lease was enacted starting on August 1, 1960, for initial cost of $1,000 for each of the first 5 years.

 Initial trail cutting was done mostly with the help of horses.
 The present-day Liftline and Competition trails were the first to be cut and graded.
 Two new Mueller lifts were slated to be installed once the trails were ready - a double chairlift to the summit and a T-Bar serving the Thunder Bowl slope.
 A new base lodge was also being constructed - the small lodge (still standing today near the end of Lower Mohawk) would not be enough to handle the new scale of operations.